 You could take on more hours at work if this is an option for you, or work towards getting a promotion.
-Once social distancing measures have improved, you could rent out a room in your house if you are not using it.
+Now social distancing measures have improved, you could rent out a room in your house if you are not using it.
 There are plenty of online methods of earning an income – just do some searches via google.
 Look through your attic to find items you can sell online.
 Start a blog or find another part time business you can make extra money from.

 These are not quick fixes, but it will help you in the future if you carry them out consistently.

 Times are tough on our finances, and it can feel lonely, but it doesn’t have to be.
 Not everyone will “get” your desire to turn your money problems around.
 So find yourself a buddy group to help you stay motivated.

 Come and join my free private Facebook group to help you with just that!
 Feel free to ask questions and get involved with the discussions about money and building longterm, sustainable wealth.